ytatus94/Same_Sign_3Leptons/README.md

 Add new classes in header and source.
 Modify run.cxx to run the 50ns root file.
 Add functions to make plots in run.cxx.

+v05:
+Fix the bug in FillMuon().
+The order of the argument must match the order in the branch.